lai-la/realtimechatapp/README.md

 # realtimechatapp
-This is my first ever Project working with Django and docker, trying to build a single channel realtime chat app.
+This is my first ever Project working with Django and Docker.
+The goal is to build a single channel realtime chat app, that performs sentiment analysis on the messages.

-### Setting up databases in docker
+### Setting up databases in Docker
 1. Postgres
 ```
 $ sudo docker run --rm --name postgres -e POSTGRES_PASSWORD=docker -d -p 5432:5432